rorymcd98/my-graphite-keyboard/README.md

-My keyboard layout which is a combination of Colemak-DH and ThePrimeagens take on Real Programmer's Dvorak
+My current keyboard layout which is a combination of Graphite and ThePrimeagens take on Real Programmer's Dvorak